Corporate Governance Compliance

 Disclosure of confidential information can be harmful to the Corporation and could be the basis for legal action against the Corporation and/or the AEX Personnel responsible for the disclosure.
 The obligation to keep certain information confidential applies both during appointment or employment with the Corporation, and after termination of appointment, or employment, including on retirement.

-For more information you should refer to the Corporation’s Disclosure and Insider Trading Policy.
+You should also refer to the Corporation’s Insider Trading and Share Dealing Policy.

 3. Securities Laws and Insider Trading

-Do not trade in the Corporation’s securities or any other entity’s securities if you possess “undisclosed material information”.
+Do not trade in the Corporation’s securities or any other entity’s securities if you possess “undisclosed material information” or “inside information”.